The Viral TikTok Montessori Bed: Is the Wood Finish Safe?

 QHow long does furniture off-gas?

-It can take 6 months to 2 years for a cheap piece of furniture to completely stop releasing formaldehyde.
+A cheap piece of furniture can take 6 months to 2 years to completely stop releasing formaldehyde.
 You cannot just "air it out" outside for a day.

 R